More In Common: South Wales

 Bringing divided communities together to build resilience to racism and hate.

-Using the #MoreInCommon theme to challenge racism and build solidarity within communities.
-Finding community champions, and helping educate through youth, student and interfaith programmes
+Using the #MoreInCommon theme to challenge racism & build solidarity within communities.
+Training community champions, organising around local issues, and helping educate through youth, student and interfaith programmes.

 July 2016 - February 2017

 Following the EU Referendum result, there has been a surge in racist and xenophobic rhetoric and incidents.
-These have highlighted an ongoing issue of weakened community infrastructure in South Wales.
+These have highlighted an ongoing issue of weakened community infrastructure in the post-industrial communities of South Wales.
 Social inclusion is poor, and there are limited opportunities for interacting with people who one might consider 'different' from oneself.

-An initial series of community meetings taking place from July - September to form community groups in the South Wales area.
-These groups will focus on identifying actions that help to reinforce the sense of being an inclusive community.
-Actions will be determined by local people, but may include fun days, solidarity projects, doorknocking, shared meals etc. We will support new groups with advice, resources and where necessary additional personnel to make these community actions a reality.
+An initial series of community meetings took place this summer to form community groups in the South Wales area.
+These groups will organise around issues (particularly local health disadvantage) that will help reinforce the sense of being an inclusive community.
+Actions will be determined by local people, but may include fun days, solidarity projects, door knocking, shared meals etc. We support new groups with advice, resources and promotion to make these community actions a reality.

 Enhanced sense of community